 Instill confidence by training employees how to best use social media and how to post for business.
 For example, Nationwide used reverse mentoring to train senior executives on the benefits and use of social media.

 As with any other marketing program, employee advocacy requires measurement and objective evaluation.
 According to a management survey, most companies do not measure the effectiveness of programs as a Key Performance Indicator.
 Indeed, over a quarter of them (28%) are unaware of any measurement.
 In order to ensure success, employee advocacy metrics and attribution need to be set-up.

 Many programs fail because program adoption and metrics tracking are inefficient.
-Efficient corporate employee advocacy programs utilize martech to streamline processes.
+Efficient corporate employee advocacy programs utilize MarTech to streamline processes.
 It creates one central repository for content, allowing employees to easily source and share content, and marketers to track metrics and program performance.

-Employee Advocacy Tools
+Employee Advocacy Platform

 - Mobile and user-friendly

 - Integration with enterprise tools